AkshaY2039/carscan_assignment/README.md

 - Design Decision
     - Selection of MongoDB as there is not much relation between records to hold as per the requirements
     - Decided to use Flask over Django due to easier setup and familiar methods
-    - View All Users and View Single User functionality should be available in such application, hence added
+    - View All Users, View Single User and Search based on Criteria functionality added to make the api more useful
     - Relevant Request methods are only allowed for appropriate access to the API like:
       - POST for Creation of a Resource
       - GET for Retrieval of a Resource